hyperledger/fabric-contract-api-go/tutorials/managing-objects.md

 > Note: since both contracts are part of the same chaincode they can read and write to the same keys in the ledger.

 ## Using a custom name for your contracts
 When there was only one contract in the chaincode, calling it consisted of just passing the function name.
 With multiple it is now necessary to know the contract name and namespace calls in the format `<CONTRACT_NAME>:<FUNCTION_NAME>`.
 By default the contracts can be referenced by their struct name, in this case they would be `SimpleContract` and `ComplexContract`.
 The first contract passed to the `NewChaincode` function is also the default contract and therefore its functions can be called without namespacing.
 Sometimes it is desirable to to use custom names for contracts.
-The chaincode calls `GetName` on the contract when it is created to determine the name of the contract and since both our contracts embed the `contractapi.Contract` struct, we can set the value to be returned from this function by setting the name property of the contracts before calling `NewChaincode`.
+The chaincode calls `GetName` on the contract when it is created to determine the name of the contract and since both our contracts embed the `contractapi.Contract` struct, we can set the value to be returned from this function by setting the name property of the contracts before calling `NewChaincode` in your `main` function.

 ```
 simpleContract.Name = "org.example.com.SimpleContract"